junayedrahaman50/JavaScript30/11-Custom-Video-Player/readme.md

 - Working with video file.
 - Implementing video player using javascript.
-- Some HTMLMediaElement properties.
+- Some HTMLMediaElement properties, and methods.
-- HTMLMediaElement timeupdate method.